Geneva School of Business Administration

 Holder of a Master's degree in Public Administration from IDHEAP and a Doctorate in Social Sciences from the University of Lausanne, Christine Pirinoli joined the HES-SO rectoral team in 2018 as Vice-Rector of Research and Innovation.
 Assistant Professor at the Institute of Anthropology and Sociology at the University of Lausanne until 2005, she was then appointed Professor in the Physiotherapy department at HESAV, then Dean of the Health Research Unit and member of the management team from 2008.
 In 2014, she took over responsibility for the Department of Ra&D, International Relations and Services, a position she held until she joined the Rectorate of the HES-SO.

 Graduated in documentary information by the Geneva School of Business Management in 2016, Silas Krug had since various successive experiences in the field of archives, first at Addax Petroleum, then for the choreographer Manon Hotte, and finally at the Transports Publics du Chablais, before becoming assistant of Dr. Basma Makhlouf-Shabou, as part of the DLCM project.
 Working in the Training & Consulting work package, he contributed by responding to requests addressed to the Coordination Desk, by consolidating the network of experts associated with the project, by organising DevPro training courses, by helping to create the DLCM MOOC programme, and by assisting in the organisation of the Swiss Research Data Day 2020.
 He also contributed to the production of contents related to RDM, including quantitative and qualitative data management and the RDM’s history.
-In the association OLOS.swiss, Silas Krug's main task will be to manage the Coordination Desk, in its continuity after the DLCM project.
+In the association OLOS.swiss, Silas Krug's main task is to answer any addressed request.
+He also manages the Coordination Desk.

 Recently graduated from Geneva School of Business Administration (HEG, HES-SO), Bachelor in Information Sciences, she is currently working as an assistant to Prof. Basma Makhlouf-Shabou for OLOS.
 Within this context, she participates in the project management and in the development of an e-learning platform.